FreedomNow2025/Anti_Censorship_Holon/Files/org/isd.md

-# Institute for Strategic Dialog
+# Institute for Strategic Dialogue

 See the videos calling out this organization and references to how they relate to censorship.